mhbtz1/mhbtz1/README.md

 I am currently working at MIT PLV as a research intern, and formerly worked as:

-1. ML Engineer at <a href="https://www.structify.ai"> Structify </a> in Brooklyn, NYC working on backend and recommender systems
+1. ML Engineer at <a href="https://www.structify.ai"> Structify </a> in Brooklyn, NYC working on backend and ML systems.
 2. Software engineering Intern at Amazon Web Services in Cupertino, CA working on low-level systems / server firmware.

 All of my relevant links + websites are present on this GitHub profile.